blisst/nextjs-urlsearchparam-methods/README.md

 Comparing different ways of (ideally) immediately updating the URL with search parameters and their accompanying different loading states.

+## Methods Compared
+- Search params as query parameters, using NextJS Form component.
+[Vercel commerce method](https://github.com/vercel/next.js/issues/53543#issuecomment-2327883526)

+- Search params as query parameters, using normal HTML form component

+- Search params as dynamic URL params (parts of the URL path) with loading page

+- Search params as dynamic URL params (parts of the URL path) with Suspense

 ## Running
 Run `npm run dev` to test.